-Employment income and the following non-employment income are taxable for PIT purposes:
+Employment income and the following non-employment income are taxable for personal income tax (PIT) purposes:

 - Business income.

 - Income from a profession.